 Appropriate and visible signage should be used everywhere within and outside the building to let users know where they need to go.
 A combination of signs such as Brailles and large print signage should be used.

-Thank you for reading, Please endeavor to share, like and subscribe below for even more interesting post.
+Thank you for reading, Please endeavour to share, like and subscribe below for an even more interesting post.